loganmarchione/loganmarchione.com/content/posts/2022/11/index.md

 # Conclusion

 I've been using this T14 on and off for about a week.
 I run KDE Plasma, so it's very customizable, and I was able to tweak power settings, Bluetooth, trackpad speed, etc...
 All the hardware works, and it does everything I ask it.
-I haven't run the battery down to zero, but the projected 13 hour battery life sounds correct (assuming the screen brightness isn't maxed out).
+I haven't run the battery down to zero, but the projected 13 hour battery life works out to about 8 hours (depending on what I'm doing).

 No complaints so far!
 I need to pickup a sleeve and maybe a few adapters (DisplayPort and VGA come to mind).